First Quantum suspends commercial production at Panama mine

 Nov.
 27: The company says it hopes to avoid arbitration with Panama's government by resolving disagreements during a 90-day period for talks.

 Nov.
-28: First Quantum says it was suspending commercial production at the Cobre Panama mine after the Panama Supreme Court ruled its contract to operate the copper mine as "unconstitutional".
+28: Panama Supreme Court rules First Quantum's contract to operate the copper mine as "unconstitutional".
+Cortizo government to proceed with the shutdown of the mine.
+First Quantum says it is suspending commercial production at the mine amid protests.
 (Reporting by Seher Dareen, Sourasis Bose and Roshia Sabu in Bengaluru; Editing by Sriraj Kalluvila and Arun Koyyur)